NCBI-Hackathons/Expanding-OpenCRAVAT/README.md

 **(2) Incorporate additional representation for under-studied populations** <br>

+(1)
 The [Human Genome Diversity Project](https://www.hagsc.org/hgdp/) from a group of scientists across several labs at Stanford University analyzed DNA from 1,043 individuals among 51 different populations of Africa, Europe, Middle East, South and Central Asia, East Asia, Oceania and the Americas.
 Details on the individuals included in this collection are described in H. Cann et al. Science 296: 261-262 (2002) and its Supplemental Data; Rosenberg et al. Science 298: 2381-2385 (2002); and Rosenberg et al. PLoS Genetics 1: 660-671 (2005).

 In particular, native American and Middle Eastern populations represent populations that are not well represented in OpenCRAVAT.
 In addition, several subpopulations evaluated in this work do not have representation in either the 1000 Genomes Project or gnomAD, two sources currently available in the OpenCRAVAT store.
 Due to small sample size n<10 for several subpopulations, we are required to present aggregate per-population allele frequencies to present more meaningful values.

+(2) The Online Archive of Brazilian Mutations (http://abraom.ib.usp.br/) is a variant repository containing genomic variants of Brazilians, with the goal to provide the community with genetic variability found in Brazil.
+The initial deposited cohort  comprise exomic variants of 609 elderly individuals from a census-based sample from the city of São Paulo.
+A total of 2,382,573 variants were called before filtering and are available at our browser.
+From that total, 1,264,224 are high confidence (GATK PASS flags and excluding CEGH-USP FDP/FAB flags), which we retain for use in OpenCRAVAT.

 **(3) Stretch Goal: Identify sources of curated gene lists** <br>
 Gene lists are groups of genes known to be influential in the development and/or maintenance of molecular pathways or diseases.
 We plan on implementing a module that allows users to see if the variants in their uploaded file correspond to a significant proportion of genes in validated gene lists.